ekoindia/openapi-spec/markdown/README.md

 | bc_available_limit       | Total Limit available in the BC Pipes                        |                                                                   |
 | is_registered            | Whether the customer is registered on a particular pipe      | 0 means the customer is not registered, 1 means registered on the particular pipe |

-#### Description
-**Note:**
-If you get the remarks as rejected, you must call the API to create the customer for KYC with the documents for the KYC.

-If you have initiated a name change of wallet but OTP has not been entered yet, this state means that we have only the Aadhaar card number right now, and the OVD documents have not been updated yet.

 #### Details
 - **Method:** GET